oVirt/ovirt-node-ng/docs/book/build.md

 to simplify usage, and only two arguments need to be provided, with an optional flag which may be used for development.

-`scripts/ovirt-node-ng-build-tool.py` is used to build, and takes the following arguments:

-    --kickstart KICKSTART
-                          the kickstart describing the image to create --base BASE           The path to a netinstall ISO, or one of [fedora23|centos7] and the image will be retrieved automatically
-    --qcow-debug          creates a qcow2 image instead of fs for debugging purposes

-To use it, simply pass `--kickstart data/ovirt-node-ng-image.ks` (for a manual, step-by-step install), and your choice of `--base fedora23` or `--base centos7`, depending on what you'd like your Node image based upon.

 Recent versions of Fedora should work, as should other distros (as long as they're RPM-based, and derived from EL7/F21 or later.
 Please don't try this with CentOS 6!), but they probably won't be supported.
 We'd love to know if